toster3d/Emotion_App/README.md

 ## API Documentation

-Once the application is running, you can access the API documentation at:
+Once the application (backend) is running, you can access the API documentation (Swagger UI) at:

 ```
 http://localhost:8000/docs
 ```

+## API Endpoints

+- `GET /api/v1/health` - Checks the status of the server and model.
+- `POST /api/v1/predict` - Analyzes an uploaded audio file.
+- `POST /api/v1/record` - Analyzes audio recorded directly in the browser.

+## Recognized Emotions

+- anger
+- fear
+- happiness
+- neutral
+- sadness
+- surprised

 ## License